raynald/Notiz/teori.md

 - take the practical driving test 3.16 - 10.31, complete driving in the dark before 1.31 of the following year

 ### Suspension period
+- begin to run when you turn 18
 ### Probation period
 - two year probation after getting your driving license for the first time
   * twice as many penalty points